hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 3. Čakavian: Spoken along the Adriatic coast in Croatia and some islands.

-These dialects are named after their word for "what": što, kaj, and ča respectively.
+These dialects are named after their word for “what”: što, kaj, and ča respectively.

 The standard languages are based on the Štokavian dialect, but there are further subdivisions based on the reflex of the Common Slavic vowel yat:

 - Ekavian: mainly used in Serbia
-  Example: "mleko" (milk)
+  Example: “mleko” (milk)

 - Ijekavian: used in Croatia, Bosnia and Herzegovina, and Montenegro
-  Example: "mlijeko" (milk)
+  Example: “mlijeko” (milk)

 - Ikavian: used in some dialects, particularly in parts of Dalmatia and western Herzegovina
-  Example: "mliko" (milk)
+  Example: “mliko” (milk)

 Despite these differences, mutual intelligibility remains high across all varieties.